-Garcetti said effective immediately same-day or next-day testing results is available for anybody with COVID-19 symptoms.
+Garcetti said effective immediately, same-day or next-day testing results are available for anybody with COVID-19 symptoms.

 New testing sites have opened up in the last few weeks including Inglewood at the Forum, Bellflower, El Monte, Bell and downtown near Macarthur Park.